b0o/nvim-conf/README.md

 ## Maddison's neovim configuration

 This is my Neovim configuration, cobbled together over the course of several years.
-There's a lot of things in here that are very specific to my setup/workflow.
+There are a lot of things in here that are very specific to my setup/workflow.

 Feel free to steal anything shiny.